 Apache Accumulo 2.1.0

-This version is not a Long Term Maintenance (non-LTM) release.
+This version is a current Long Term Maintenance (LTM) release.

 Significant changes were made to how Accumulo compacts files in this release.
 See compaction for details, below are some highlights.

 - Multiple concurrent compactions per tablet on disjoint files is now supported.
 Previously only a single compaction could run on a tablet.
 This allows tablets that are running long compactions on large files to concurrently compact new smaller files that arrive.